ipavanteja/gpg-keys-setup/README.md

 If you set a password you need to enter your password whenever you made a commit.
 If you do not want to set a password keep it empty and press enter or ok.

-**Step 8:** Use the `gpg --list-secret-keys --keyed-format=long` command to list the long form of the GPG keys for which you have both a public and private key.
+**Step 8:** Use the `gpg --list-secret-keys --keyid-format=long` command to list the long form of the GPG keys for which you have both a public and private key.
 A private key is required for signing commits or tags.

 **Step 9:** From the list of GPG keys, copy the long form of the GPG key ID you'd like to use.
 In this example, the GPG key ID is `A006AFF752B70EA`.